munxar/reddit/README.md

 ## Usertests
 ### Userin 1
 ![User Image](images/userin1.jpg)
-- login / register, username / password no length validation [x]
+- login / register, username / password no length validation
-- If user / password is wrong, display a message [x]
+- If user / password is wrong, display a message
-- On Title details, display time and user only [x]
+- On Title details, display time and user only
-- If User removes a Topic or Comment, ask if ok to delete  [x]
+- If User removes a Topic or Comment, ask if ok to delete
-- Seperate Change Password and Remove Account on Account Page [x]
+- Seperate Change Password and Remove Account on Account Page
-- add Cloak [x]
+- add Cloak
-- add Breadcrumb for better orientation [x]
+- add Breadcrumb for better orientation

 ### Userin 2
 ![User Image](images/userin2.jpg)
 - Detail page is not obvious (I have to click on comments to see details)
 - URL is not shown on detail (better for UX, what do I click here)
 - Title on detail links to home site not to website (url)
-- After password change form is wrong [x]
+- After password change form is wrong
 - After comment a Topic form is wrong
-- Title on Mobile is cutted [x]
+- Title on Mobile is cutted
-- Newest Topic is at the bottom [x]
+- Newest Topic is at the bottom
-- URLS with https are not working (it writes https//) [x]
+- URLs with https are not working (it writes https//)

-# Status
-Link Modul
-- erfassen [x]
-- löschen [x]

-Kommentar Modul
-- link kommentieren [x]

-Rating Modul
-- Links bewerten [x]
-- Kommentare bewerten [x]
-- Rating rückgängig machen [x]

-User Modul
-- User erfassen / login [x]
-- User password change [x]
-- optional: Account löschen [x]

-Security Modul
-- User Login [x]
-- User Logout [x]
-- authorization nur angemeldete User können Link, Kommentare, Rating verändern [x]

-Optional
-- Performance Optimierung [x]
-- WCAG [x]